gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

 - Improve how dashboards are discovered and provisioned for Grafana.
 Currently, all dashboards are appended into a single configmap.
-This can be an issue if ever exceed the maximum configmap size of 1MiB.
+This can be an issue if the maximum configmap size of 1MiB is ever exceeded.

 ### Non-Goals